Estimating Conditional Value-at-Risk with Nonstationary Quantile Predictive Regression Models: Doubly Corrected Estimation Method: Conditional Mean Case

 In compact form we have that

-where $\boldsymbol{X}_{t-1} = \big( \bar{\boldsymbol{x}}_{t-1} \ \widehat{ \bar{y} }_{1,t} \big)$ and $\boldsymbol{\Gamma} = \big( \boldsymbol{\beta} \ \delta \big)$.
-Moreover, define with $\boldsymbol{Z}_{t-1} = \big( \boldsymbol{z}_{t-1} \ \widehat{ \bar{y} }_{1,t} \big)$ where $\boldsymbol{z}_{t-1}$ is the IVX instrument for $\boldsymbol{x}_{t-1}$ and the generated regressor is self-instrumented.
+where $\boldsymbol{X}_{t-1} = \big( \bar{\boldsymbol{x}}_{2t-1} \ \widehat{ \bar{y} }_{1,t} \big)$ and $\boldsymbol{\Gamma} = \big( \boldsymbol{\beta} \ \delta \big)$.
+Moreover, define with $\boldsymbol{Z}_{t-1} = \big( \boldsymbol{z}_{2t-1} \ \widehat{ \bar{y} }_{1,t} \big)$ where $\boldsymbol{z}_{t-1}$ is the IVX instrument for $\boldsymbol{x}_{2t-1}$ and the generated regressor is self-instrumented.

-Notice that the generated covariate $\widehat{ \bar{y} }_{1,t}$ aims to resemble the estimated VaR under nonstationarity.
-In other words, the generated regressor, denoted with $\widehat{ \bar{y}}_{1,t}$ is obtained from a predictive regression model which includes only the nonstationary predictors.
+The generated covariate $\widehat{ \bar{y} }_{1,t}$ corresponds to the estimated $\mathsf{VaR}$ under nonstationarity.
 In practise, these nonstationary predictors can be different than the nonstationary predictors corresponding to the regressand $\widehat{y}_{2,t}$ due to the proposed dependence structure.
 However, for simplicity we can also consider the case in which we use the same nonstationary regressors for both predictive regression models.
 In this section, we obtain derivations for the linear predictive regression model.
 However, when estimating the risk measures of $\mathsf{VaR}$ and $\mathsf{CoVaR}$, the nonstationary quantile predictive regression models are used which implies that all parameters are quantile-dependent for a fixed quantile $\uptau \in (0,1)$.
 Therefore, we are interested for the consistent estimation of the $\beta_2$ estimator (e.g., via IVX) as well as constructing hypothesis testing for: (i) only $\beta$ parameter (e.g., no predictability), (ii) only $\delta$ parameter (e.g., no presence of generated regressor) and (iii) linear restrictions on all the parameters of the predictive regression model that includes both nonstationary regressors and the generated regressor (e.g., univariate generated regressor).
-The covariance estimator for $\tilde{ \boldsymbol{\beta} }_2^{ivx}$ expressed as